nearform/titus/docs/developers/README.md

 ### PostgreSQL
 Titus includes a preconfigured instance of PostgreSQL.

-When PostgreSQL is used with __titus-backend__, migrations (powered by [postgrator]) and seeding support can be taken advantage of.
+When PostgreSQL is used with __titus-backend__, you can take advantage of migration (powered by [postgrator]) and seeding support.

 Locally Titus uses Docker Compose and Docker Volumes to run and manage the database.
 When running on a cloud provider, the included relational database service is used.

 - [More information](starter-docs)

 ### Auth via Auth0
-Clients consider logging in as the first feature they want to see.
-Titus comes preconfigured for Auth0.
+Logging in is usually the first feature you want to see.
+Titus is preconfigured for Auth0.

 - [More information](starter-docs)